talsma-ict/context-propagation/opentracing-span-propagation/README.md

 # OpenTracing Span propagation library

-Adding the `opentracing-span-propagation` jar to your classpath is all that is needed to automatically let the _active span_ from the _global tracer_ become part of the `ContextSnapshot`.
+Adding the `opentracing-span-propagation` jar to your classpath is all that is needed to automatically obtain an `ActiveSpan` `Continuation` from the `GlobalTracer` and become part of the `ContextSnapshot`.

 ## How to use this library